 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The African region is one of the regions in the world where the youth population is increasing.
-By 2050, Africa's young people, i.e., those aged between 0 and 24 years, will witness an increase of around 50%.
-Africa is expected to have the most significant number of young people.
-Africa's youth is critical to the continent's future when it comes to gaming.
+- Africa is regarded as one of the significant regions globally where the young population is rising.
+By 2050, Africa's young people, i.e., those aged between 0 and 24 years in certain countries of the region, will witness an increase of around 50%, according to the United Nations.
+Africa is anticipated to have the most significant number of young people in the coming decade.
+Hence, Africa's youth is highly crucial to the continent's future when it comes to gaming.

 To understand key trends, Download Sample Report